Teaching resources on randomized evaluations

 How can results from one context inform policies in another?
 This lecture will provide a framework for how to apply evidence across contexts.

-We thank the Training teams of all offices–past and present–for their assistance in creating these materials.
+We thank the Training teams past and present of all J-PAL offices for their assistance in creating these materials.
 Any errors are our own.